bartificer/programming-by-stealth/docs/pbs99.md

   }
 };

-// try use the abstract .length property const naughtyMoney = new BadCurrency();
+// try to use the abstract .length property const naughtyMoney = new BadCurrency();
 console.log(naughtyMoney.length); // throws error
 ```